meshcloud/meshcloud-docs/docs/administration.delete-tenants.md

 In order to confirm the deletion, you have to first perform the manual deletion of the tenant.
 Once you have performed this task, you can confirm that the deletion is completed by clicking on the trash icon.

 If you choose to decline the deletion, you can do so by clicking on the decline button.
-If you decline the deletion, the meshTenant will be available again on the customer control plane.
+If you decline the deletion, the meshTenant will be available again on the workspace control plane.

 > If a meshProject was marked for deletion before by a customer, and all meshTenants of the meshProject have been successfully deleted, the meshProject is permanently deleted.